Two-thirds of Ford’s dealers opt into its EV future

-The majority of Ford’s U.S. dealerships have decided to plug in to the automaker’s electric future, Ford CEO Jim Farley said during Monday’s Automotive News Congress.
+(Motor Authority) — The majority of Ford’s U.S. dealerships have decided to plug into the automaker’s electric future, Ford CEO Jim Farley said during Monday’s Automotive News Congress.

 During its annual dealer meeting in September, Ford told its dealers that individual stores will need to invest up to $1.2 million in upgrades to continue selling Ford EVs.